Selling To Purchasing Managers

 “Let me stress that our product is easy to understand.
 It’s not technically challenging and it certainly represents a solid and safe purchase.”

-Your patience with the purchasing manager is yet another vital ingredient in the relationship.
 There are two important pitfalls to avoid here:

-When talking to a purchasing manager you’ll want to use phrases like these to describe your organization:
+Use phrases like these to describe your organization:

 • “Sincere”